DiamondFire11/AMT103-Encoder-Interface/README.md

 ## Uploading Custom Firmware

 For uploading custom code, we recommend using an IDE with PlatformIO installed.
 The standard Arduino IDE won't work due to the PCB's unique pin layout.
-Luckily, PlatformIO board and variant files are included in the [Build](/build/) directory within project repository for your convenience.
+Luckily, PlatformIO board and variant files are included in the [build](/build/) directory within the project repository for your convenience.
 The board core has been forked from the [Adafruit Arduino SAMD Core](https://github.com/adafruit/ArduinoCore-samd).

 ## A Note on Uploading